ArijeetSarkar4/Dance-Attendance-Tracker/DEPLOYMENT_GUIDE.md

 - Make sure all file names are exactly: `index.html`, `styles.css`, `script.js`
 - Check that the repository is public, not private

-Your app will be live and shareable within minutes using any of these methods!
+Your KUSA Dance Attendance app will be live and shareable within minutes using any of these methods!